GENERAL BILLING INFORMATION

 |Rate Per Cubic Meter (m3) Consumed|

-Incline Block Rate: Effective January 1, 2016 Residential consumption above 47 m3 per billing cycle is now billed a 20% surcharge.
+Incline Block Rate: Residential consumption above 47 m3 per billing cycle is billed at a 20% surcharge.

 1 cubic meter = 1,000 litres = 220 imperial gallons = 264 US gallons

 *We do not meter water and wastewater separately.
 You are charged on the amount of water consumed – that is, water coming into your home through your meter.
 Although not metered separately, water and wastewater charges are shown as separate items on the bills as a visual reminder that there are considerable costs involved in processing wastewater and returning it to the Bow River watershed in essentially the same condition as we received it.

 A 1.5% penalty will be applied to any outstanding utility account balances if not paid by the 25th day of each month (or next business day if the 25th is a weekend or holiday).
 If there is a balance owing on an account, any payment will be applied first to penalties, and then to the outstanding balance.

 Unpaid utility accounts risk transfer of arrears to the property tax account.
 Please contact the Utility Department if you would like to discuss payment options.

 Utility readings are obtained through a remote reading device located on the outside of the home.
 As per the Utility Bylaw every home is required to have a remote reading device in order to ensure an accurate meter reading.
 If a remote reading device has not been installed call EPCOR Water Services at 403-609-4782 for further information.